atticus-sullivan/theoTool/README.md

 - "check": should be list[str] with a list of strings that are to be checked (here no spaces are needed in between the symbols)

+Please note that by default the Nonterminal `S` will be the Axiom

 pda.yaml
 ---------
 See `example.yaml` for an example